 Recruit entirely new partners who have never worked with you begin selling a new product

 As you move through the model to transform and perform, you spend less money in each stage to fuel product growth because the products mature and gain traction in the market.
-As the product reaches the optimize quadrant, you want to invest as little as possible to keep the product afloat and devote resources toward the end of life milestones and rolling partners off that product and onto a new one.
+As the product reaches the optimize quadrant, you want to invest as little as possible to keep the product afloat and devote resources toward the end of life milestones and rolling partners off that product.
 Having a consistent mathematical model that drives the investment strategy for the growth cycle is equally as important as having a sound partner engagement strategy in place.

-When developing investment and partner engagement strategies for different stages of the growth model, there are two significant mistakes we consistently encounter: selling a product before it’s ready to move from perform to optimize stage and developing an investment model based on the traditional cost-of-sale model.
+When developing investment and partner engagement strategies for different stages of the growth model, we often see two significant mistakes: selling a product before it’s ready to move from perform to optimize stage and developing an investment model based on the traditional cost-of-sale model.

 The first mistake is incenting partners to sell a new product before a product is ready to move from the perform stage to the optimize stage.
-We often see that the new product cannibalizes an old product, and sales of the old product are cut short because partners begin to focus all of their attention selling a new product that everyone wants to get their hands on.
+We often see new products cannibalize old ones, and sales of the old product are cut short because partners begin to focus all of their attention selling a new and exciting product.
 A vendor must be careful with their launch and incentive strategies to avoid this partner behavior.

-The second major mistake we see is companies developing an investment model based after a traditional cost-of-sale model.
+The second major mistake we see is companies developing an investment model based on a traditional cost-of-sale model.
 Companies will spend their product marketing budget in the wrong quadrant, most often the perform quadrant, because it drives the most revenue.
-Instead, devote this budget towards a product in the incubate quadrant even though it is driving little revenue.
+Instead, devote this budget towards a product in the incubate quadrant — even though the current revenue is low.

 With technology changing so rapidly today, having a great product simply isn’t enough.
 You also need go-to-market efficiency and data-driven tools for managing partners and channel sales.
 Whether you are doing annual business planning or trying to determine your best partner strategy, knowing your growth profile is essential.
 You can quickly and efficiently assess which products are in the growth cycle and determine the right strategic balance to recruit, grow, develop, or prune your direct and partner sales base.

-Every business wants to accelerate its revenue.
-It is one of the most common business goals, and one of the hardest to reliably accomplish.
+Every business wants to accelerate its revenue, yet it’s a tough goal to reliably accomplish.
 Combining product advantage with go-to-market efficacy is the key to consistently achieving revenue acceleration.

-You have a great product or solution but, in a market saturated with competition, it will not get you to your revenue goals without effective go-to-market plans.
-Setting up the right business plans for you and your partners is fundamental.
+You have a great product or solution but, in a market saturated with competition, you need an effective go-to-market and business plans to meet your goals.

 The best partner business plans are mutually beneficial, helping both you and your partners to grow faster than your organic growth paths.
-To make sure the plans you’re creating will deliver accelerated results, you’ll need to take a critical look at six areas of your business and find answers to the following questions:
+To make sure the plans will deliver accelerated results, you’ll need to take a critical look at six areas of your business and answer the following questions:

 Now that you have identified the necessary elements, it’s time to structure those them into a practical, adjustable plan.
 At The Spur Group, planning is a four-step process: assess, learn, plan, document.

 First, you need to set your goals and select your growth partners.
 It will require you to assess and analyze your partners’ growth profile.
-Specifically, you need to look at the difference between their organic growth and the growth you need from them to reach your goals.
-How can you get your partner’s managed growth up to a level that will reach or surpass your revenue goals?
+Specifically, you need to look at the difference between their organic growth and your desired growth for them.
+How can you get your partner’s growth up to a level that will reach or surpass your revenue goals?

-Once you have your goals and growth partners set, you need to know the partners’ performance drivers and growth areas.
-Leverage the work you have already done for capacity planning and partner scoring to understand what you need from partners.
+Once you have your goals and growth partners set, you need to understand performance drivers and growth areas.
+Leverage the work you have already done for capacity planning and partner scoring to learn what you need from partners.

-Now that you have your plan, you’ll need to document it and both of your commitments correctly.
-It will involve sharing the plan and driving performance accountability.
-It is crucial to have the business plans collected in a manner that allows the partner, the partner’s account manager, and whoever has corporate responsibility for the aggregate outcome number to review the plans and documents.
+Now that you have your plan, you’ll need to document it and both of your commitments correctly, which involves sharing the plan and driving performance accountability.
+By sharing the business plan in this way allows all stakeholders to review the plans (the partner, the partner’s account manager, and whoever has corporate responsibility for outcomes).

-As you go through the planning and documentation process, leverage the opportunity to make sure you know your partners and your gives and gets.
+As you go through the planning and documentation process, leverage the opportunity to make sure you understand your partners.

 First, use your partner business plan to develop profiles for your partners by collecting information that allows you to benchmark future performance.
-Then, make sure you have set up a timeframe with performance milestones, outcomes that focus on specific, measurable performance, and investments based on incenting and rewarding performance against commitments and completion criteria.
+Then, make sure you have set up a timeframe with performance milestones, specific outcomes, and investments based on rewarding performance against commitments and completion criteria.

-With your partner planning process set up and documented, make sure to track your performance against the 5Cs in your QBRs.
-Whether under, at, or exceeding goals, determine if the plan needs to be adjusted, if goals need to be reset, or if investments need to be reallocated.
+With your partner planning process set up and documented, make sure to track your performance against the 5Cs in your Quarterly Business Reviews (QBRs).
+Whether under, at, or exceeding goals, determine if you need to adjust the plan, reset the goals, or reallocate the investments.

-No matter how developed your channel partner ecosystem, creating robust partner business plans will guarantee the go-to-market efficacy of your product, and thereby revenue acceleration.
+No matter how developed your channel partner ecosystem, creating robust partner business plans will improve the go-to-market efficacy and revenue acceleration of your product.